By Nate Lumpkin, The Crown Barista

 It also makes a delicious cup of coffee.
-With my recipe it brewed through in exactly 3 minutes, with notes of cranberry and baker’s chocolate, an aroma of mild almond, and a delicious lingering finish of dark chocolate and lemon.
+With my recipe, it brewed through in exactly 3 minutes, with notes of cranberry and baker’s chocolate, an aroma of mild almond, and a delicious lingering finish of dark chocolate and lemon.

-A beautiful dripper from Japanese manufacturer K-ai Co., Ltd. The Origami looks like a big crinkled flower, and is made of Mino porcelain, a type of sturdy ceramic.
+A beautiful dripper from Japanese manufacturer K-ai Co., Ltd. The Origami looks like a big crinkled flower and is made of Mino porcelain, a type of sturdy ceramic.
 It’s really wide, cone-shaped, has deep ridges and, like the v60, a hole in its center.
-One of its main features are its ability to take different kinds of filters: a cone-shaped filter (like the v60) will protrude through the hole in the bottom, while a flat-bed filter (like the Kalita or Stagg) will create a more even coffee bed.
+One of its main features is its ability to take different kinds of filters: a cone-shaped filter (like the v60) will protrude through the hole in the bottom, while a flat-bed filter (like the Kalita or Stagg) will create a more even coffee bed.

 I like this brewer a lot.
 I was prepared to find it cumbersome and annoying, but I actually love its size and versatility, as well as its lovely color and shape.
-At first I thought it looked a little silly, but now it reminds me of cotton candy and springtime.
-It has a wooden base that’s sold separately, but the dripper fit on its own into the mason jars I used as carafes, and ended up being stable and easy to use.
+At first, I thought it looked a little silly, but now it reminds me of cotton candy and springtime.
+It has a wooden base that’s sold separately, but the dripper fit on its own into the mason jars I used as carafes and ended up being stable and easy to use.

-I brewed coffee with both the conical v60 filter and the flat bed Stagg filter.
+I brewed coffee with both the conical v60 filter and the flatbed Stagg filter.
 The v60 filter brewed about 15 seconds faster than the Stagg filter.
 Using the v60 filter, I experienced a sweet pomegranate aroma, with complex and juicy flavor notes of red grape, apricot jam, and dark chocolate with a lingering cocoa finish.
 The Stagg filter, which brewed a little longer, had a simpler flavor profile with a heavier body, with aromas of almond and marmalade, and tasting notes of cocoa powder, vanilla, and navel orange, with an almond flour finish.
 Both ways were delicious, though my experiments suggest that the Stagg brewer created a more complete extraction.

 The Fellow Stagg [X] Dripper, designed in San Francisco, is a teeny tiny flat-bed dripper with steep vertical walls.
 It has insulated double walls, a vertical slope, and a special hole pattern in the base.
 According to the Fellow website, this all allows hot water to stay in contact with the coffee grounds for longer, creating a higher extraction and less clogging.
 The dripper also comes with a small cup with dose markings on the walls, which can be used for fast and loose dosing on the fly (either 20 grams or 40 grams), or for catching drips after you’re done making coffee.

 I actually find the Stagg a little difficult to use.
 Because it’s so small, I often spill the coffee grounds unless I use a special tool to get them in, like a little spoon or one of the special ring-shaped dosing devices we have all over the Crown.
-It’s a little hard to pour into: even with a goose-neck kettle you have to keep really fine control over the kettle to keep an even brew bed.
+It’s a little hard to pour into: even with a goose-neck kettle, you have to keep really fine control over the kettle to keep an even brew bed.
 On the plus side, it works wonders with coffees that require a more complete extraction, or that need to be ground really fine.
-At the Crown we often use the Stagg for really bright Ethiopian coffees, and they come out tasting spectacularly.
+At the Crown, we often use the Stagg for really bright Ethiopian coffees, and they come out tasting spectacular.
 Because of the extra care this dripper requires, I would probably only reach for the Stagg under these circumstances.